ctwiebe23/ctwiebe23.github.io/README.md

-C WIEBE'S HOMEPAGE                                                v1.0.0 260319
+C WIEBE'S HOMEPAGE                                                v2.0.0 260320
 ===============================================================================

-A static site built by a custom SSG and served by github pages.
+A static site built by a custom SSG and served by Github Pages.
 Website written in raw HTML and CSS, SSG written in Python.

 NAME